OpenPledge/OpenPledge/README.md

 # Open Pledge
 Welcome!
-This project is still in very early alpha stages, feel free to contact us if you are interested in using it for your non-profit.
+This project is still in very early alpha stages, but feel free to contact us if you are interested in using it for your non-profit!

 ### Front-end
 - React.js, JSX, CSS